 Put your mower setting on high to maintain taller grass, which requires less water, saving you money.
 Have the mower tuned up and the blade sharpened once or twice every summer.
 Mowing will be easier, and you'll get a cleaner cut, helping to prevent grass disease and sun damage.

 3. Scatter new seed.

 For a heartier, less thirsty yard, don't dig out what you have.
 Just overseed - sprinkle new, drought-tolerant grass seed over your existing lawn.
 You can use the same approach to give a healthier, fuller look to brown patches and thinning grass.

 Xeriscaping is a landscape style that requires little to no irrigation.
 You can replace water-greedy turf grass with low-maintenance groundcover, native perennials, shrubs, trees, and rock beds to create a mixed landscape that reduces water use, minimizes runoff, and requires less time and attention to maintain.

 Turn organic waste, such as grass clippings and vegetable scraps, into nutrient-rich compost.
 Then use your homemade compost in place of traditional fertilizers, which tend to increase your lawn's water requirements and lead to chemical runoff.
 You can also use compost as mulch around trees to improve soil in garden beds.

 Aeration punches small holes in your lawn, loosening compacted soil and creating a better grassgrowing environment.
 It can also help your lawn absorb nutrients and water, enhance water distribution and reduce runoff.
 You can hire a pro or DIY by renting a commercial-grade aerator from a local lawn and garden store.

 We're not lawn experts, but we can help you manage money!
-Visit your local Westfield Bank branch (insert link to locations) or call 800.368.8930 for a personal discussion on how we can help you create a blooming financial picture.
+Visit your local Westfield Bank branch or call 800.368.8930 for a personal discussion on how we can help you create a blooming financial picture.